 I can’t conclude this review without talking about one feature that contributes to the wonderful performance – the dynamic 40 mm drivers.
 Large drivers seem to be yet another signature feature of Shure headphones.
 They even have ones with 50 mm drivers.

 Large drivers make the bass tones strong and high pitches bright, and that is why the overall sound of these headphones isn’t flat despite being neutral.
 Thanks to the divers, SRH 440 has a good impedance of 44 ohms.

 I think it’s brilliant that Shure goes with large drivers even for their budget-friendly headphones

 Fellas!
 I am impressed.

-For the price, I thought this was an excellent find.
+For the price, I thought this was an excellent find (click here to go straight to Amazon).
 It works well with almost all kinds of music, but it will do nothing to make a bad recording sound better.
 Quite unforgiving in this sense – but isn’t that what we all need from a studio monitor headphone!

 Considering the price, it easily sounds like something that costs twice as much.
 Now, I am really looking forward to reviewing some of their higher end models.
 Do you have any recommendations?
 Feel free to list them down in the comments section below!